 We’ll discuss each of the above methods in a more detailed manner.

-Note: Some organizations and email service providers like Gmail, Yahoo, and Exchange restrict mailing large files through their email system.
+Note: Some like Gmail, Yahoo, and Exchange restrict mailing large files.
 Typically, while sending a large image file as an attachment, users often encounter alert saying, “Your file is too large to send.”
 This situation can be handled by resizing the image file in Outlook mail.

 To insert and resize an image file inside the body of an email message, follow the steps given below:

-• Resize an image to exact dimensions: Select the image > Click on the Format tab from the Menu bar and go to the Size group.
+• Resize an image to exact dimensions: Occasionally, you have to send an image to exact dimensions.
+In that case, Select the image > Click on the Format tab from the Menu bar and go to the Size group.
 Enter the required dimensions for your image.
-Enter the required dimensions for image Note: If you want to alter the height and width separately, uncheck the ‘Lock aspect ratio’ checkbox and enter the required height and width independently.
+Enter the required dimensions for image Note: To to alter the height and width separately, uncheck the ‘Lock aspect ratio’ checkbox and enter the required height and width independently.

 • Compress images to reduce the file size :- Compressing an image reduces the file size.
-Though, it maintains the height and width of the image but degrades its resolution.
+Though it maintains the height and width of the image but degrades its resolution.
 Images with lower resolution have a smaller file size.
 Select the image > Click on the Format tab > Click on the Compress Pictures icon from the Adjust group.
-Select the image and click format tab Select the options for compression and resolution changes and then click on the OK button.
-Compression and resolution Note: For images that are not meant to be printed, Web (150 PPI) is the most common resolution.
+Select the image and click format tab Select the options for compression and resolution changes, then click on the OK.
+Compression and resolution Note: Web (150 PPI) is the most common resolution for images that are not meant to be printed.

-Whenever you used to attach an image to an Outlook message, you have the option to resize the large images to a maximum resolution.
+Whenever you need to attach an image to an Outlook message, you can resize the large images to a maximum resolution.
 If you have embedded the picture in the body of the message, you cannot resize the image in Outlook.
-It must be resized before embedding.
+You have to resize it before embedding.
+To do so, follow the below steps:

 • Select the File tab in the message window.

-Though there are many tools available to resize images before using them as attachments but choosing the best one out of all the apparatus requires a real hustle.
+Though many tools are available to resize images before using them as attachments but choosing the best one out of all the apparatus requires a real hustle.
 Therefore, be smart and go for Kernel Bulk Image Resizer.
-This tool provides a lot more features than any other tool in the market.
+This tool provides several advanced features which are mentioned below.

 • Resize your images without causing any distortions.